aliaspooryorik/EventDispatcher/README.md

 ## Requirements

-Requires any bean factory that supports getBean.
+Railo3+ / CF9+

+## Dependancies

+None, but using a beanfactory that supports getBean is recommended.

 ## Usage